cryptrr/AutoPie/README.md

 1) Build from source yourself or get the prebuilt APK from the releases section.
 2) Install the APK and accept Play Protect Dialogs if any.
-3) Wait for the Python Binaries to get installed.
+3) Open AutoPie once and wait for the embedded Termux bootstrap to finish installing.
 4) Grant necessary permissions.
-5) AutoPie will try to download an init binary & configuration archive and extract it into the `AutoSec` directory.
-If it fails, you can download the latest `autosec-init.tar.xz` file from the [releases](https://github.com/cryptrr/AutoPie/releases/) and extract to the `AutoSec` folder.
-6) Optional: Disable Battery Optimization for AutoPie.
+5) Optional: Disable Battery Optimization for AutoPie.

 ## Usage